ConYel/my_site_two/README.md

 Man is the only kind of varmint sets his own trap, baits it, then steps in it.
 ― John Steinbeck

+No one is more cherished in this world than someone who lightens the burden of another.
+Thank you.
+― Joseph Addison